The Gainesville reef

 The UF Marston Science Library hosted a satellite reef exhibit from April through October 2011.

-Crocheted corals remain on display in our tower and overhead in the lobby.
+Crocheted corals remain on display in our tower on the main floor.

 Follow other satellite reefs on the IFF website.